 Going with supermarket foods when backpacking means that you’ll save a lot of money.
 However, most supermarket backpacking foods are really bland and/or unhealthy.
 They mostly have just carbs and not much protein or healthy fat in them.

 And then there’s the issue with sodium.
 Foods like instant soups are so loaded with sodium that you might end up with issues like feet swelling while hiking.

 - Remember to bring spices, herbs, and condiment packets.
 Otherwise your backpacking food will be very boring!

 - Repackage the foods before leaving.
 The foods will take up less space in your backpack and you’ll have less trash to pack out.

-I use my dehydrator to make my own backpacking meals (get my recipes ebook here!).
+I use my dehydrator to make my own backpacking meals (get my recipes ebook here for 50% off!).
 Sometimes that means dehydrating a few things to “boost” supermarket foods.
 For example, I dehydrated cooked veggies and tofu.
 Then I add these to ramen to get a more nutritious meal.

 In other cases, I’ll dehydrate entire meals.
 For example, I friggin’ love quinoa chili.
 It dehydrates down to be very lightweight.
 Then all I have to do on the trail is add hot water and wait 5 minutes.
 Voila!
 I’ve got a healthy, protein-packed meal.

 Below is an image of what my backpacking food looks like (most of my dehydrated meals come in at around 140 calories/ounce).